Eros: How to Worship the God of Love and Lust

 Honouring the gods of ancient cultures means acknowledging that they knew best about how to honour and petition the gods.

-Honouring Eros in the way that he was worshipped for thousands of years is not only respectful.
-But increases your chances of building a long-term relationship with him.
+Venerating Eros in the way he was worshipped for generations increases your chances of building a successful long-term relationship with him.

 Cultural Context Matters

-A big part of embracing the ancient Greek cultural context is not imposing your past religious beliefs onto Eros’s worship.
+A large part of embracing the ancient Greek cultural context is not imposing past religious beliefs onto Eros’s worship.

-If you were brought up with a monotheistic religion, you will have internalised some toxic beliefs about deity.
+If you were brought up within a monotheistic religion, you will have internalised some fairly toxic beliefs about deity.

 • The myths aren’t literal.